garden-io/garden/docs/reference/template-strings.md

 For example, to see if a service is in hot-reload mode, you might do something like `${command.params contains 'hot-reload' && command.params.hot-reload contains 'my-service'}`.
 Notice that you currently need to check both for the existence of the parameter, and also to correctly handle the array value.

+Option values can be referenced by the option's default name (e.g. `dev-mode`) or its alias (e.g. `dev`) if one is defined for that option.

 | Type     |
 | -------- |
 | `object` |